aldavis/azSvcBusSimpleQueues/README.md

-# die-hard
-Simple example of using Queues with Azure Service Bus
+# Simple example of using Queues with Azure Service Bus

 ## Getting Started
 * Create an azure service bus namespace (free tier will suffice).